 You simply get your affiliate link from your affiliate program and place it as the link for your pin where it says “Enter a Website.”

-Here’s an example of a pin containing direct affiliate link to a product on Amazon:
+Here’s a great example of a pin with a direct affiliate link to a product selling on Amazon:

 Don't forget to add an FTC affiliate link disclaimer.

 Oh, and be certain to check that it’s an affiliate program that falls within the Pinterest Terms and Conditions…or you'll be kicked out before you can say Click-Thru-Rate.